UPPMAX/programming_formalisms/docs/project_start/startup.md

     On this page choose a project name, e.g. ``planets-<username>``
       - the name there so there are no clashes when/if you collaborate and fork other repositories)

-    For the sake of this exercise **do select** "Initialize this repository with a README"
+    - For the sake of this exercise **do NOT select** "Initialize this repository with a README"
-    and
-    "Choose a license"
+    - but "Choose a license"
-    - Let's choose MIT (we may discuss this later on
+    - Let's choose MIT (we may discuss this later on)

     ```figure img/New_repo_formalisms.png
     :width: 100%